hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/04_debugging_react_native_apps.md

 ## Debugging with React Native Debugger
 * Using ` debugger-ui ` does not give us what we need.
 Through [` React Native Debugger `](https://github.com/jhen0409/react-native-debugger) we can **inspect** elements, **debug** ` Redux ` and much more.
 * We need to download and install this package, extract it, and run it.
-It is a standalone Desktop tool which is awesome because nwo no need to use a browser.
+It is a standalone Desktop tool which is awesome because now no need to use a browser.
 * To use it all we need to do is to close the web page we used before for debugging.
 If we did not, it will complain ` Another debugger is already connected `.